An Information-Theoretic Framework for Receiver Quantization in Communication: Optimal Uniform Quantization at the Receiver

 and}

 \begin{IEEEproof} See Appendix C. \end{IEEEproof}

-Specifically, for a uniform quantizer with a given resolution, (\ref{Au}) and (\ref{Bu}) show that $\gamma$ is determined solely by the step size $\ell$ or equivalently by the loading factor $L$, which can be optimized by adjusting the gain-control factor $g$ in (\ref{YqXZ}) according to the channel gain $h$.
+For a given resolution, (\ref{Au}) and (\ref{Bu}) show that $\gamma$ is determined solely by the step size $\ell$ or equivalently by the loading factor $L$, which can be optimized by adjusting the gain-control factor $g$ in (\ref{YqXZ}) according to the channel gain $h$.

 \emph{Remark}: The quantities $\mathcal A$ and $\mathcal B$ are important in our analysis.
 For uniform quantization, we note that the summation $\sum_{k=0}^{K-1}\ell\cdot\exp\frac{-k^2\ell^2}{2}$ in $\mathcal A$ is exactly the left Riemann sum of $\exp\frac{-t^2}{2}$ over $[0, K\ell]$ with a regular partition, and similarly, the summation $\pi\sum_{k=0}^{K-1}2k\ell^2Q(k\ell)$ in $\mathcal B$ is exactly the left Riemann sum of $2\pi tQ(t)$ over $[0, K\ell]$ with a regular partition.
 Therefore, for a fixed loading factor $L$ we have the following high-resolution limits: